 Download a test file from Adobe.
 QA/QC the source Adobe files versus what is expected.
 Audit discrepancies and errors vs a tagging plan.

 Connect Power BI or Tableau to your sample data.
-Run collection of test queries to get a sense of what data is resident in your Adobe feed.
+Run a collection of test queries to get a sense of what data is resident in your Adobe feed.

 How should I configure my data feed deliveries?